1 Institute for Artificial Intelligence, Peking University

 Abstract

 Physical reasoning is a remarkable human ability that enables rapid learning and generalization from limited experience.
 Current AI models, despite extensive training, still struggle to achieve similar generalization, especially in Out-of-distribution (OOD) settings.
 This limitation stems from their inability to abstract core physical principles from observations.
 A key challenge is developing representations that can efficiently learn and generalize physical dynamics from minimal data.
-Here we present Neural Force Field (NFF), a modeling framework built on Neural Ordinary Differential Equation (NODE) that learns interpretable force field representations which can be efficiently integrated through an Ordinary Differential Equation ( ODE) solver to predict object trajectories.
-Unlike existing approaches that rely on high-dimensional latent spaces, NFF captures fundamental physical concepts such as gravity, support, and collision in an interpretable manner.
-Experiments on two challenging physical reasoning tasks demonstrate that NFF, trained with only a few examples, achieves strong generalization to unseen scenarios.
+Here we present Neural Force Field (NFF), a framework extending Neural Ordinary Differential Equation (NODE) to learn complex object interactions through force field representations, which can be efficiently integrated through an Ordinary Differential Equation ( ODE) solver to predict object trajectories.
+Unlike existing approaches that rely on discrete latent spaces, NFF captures fundamental physical concepts such as gravity, support, and collision in continuous explicit force fields.
+Experiments on three challenging physical reasoning tasks demonstrate that NFF, trained with only a few examples, achieves strong generalization to unseen scenarios.
 This physics-grounded representation enables efficient forward-backward planning and rapid adaptation through interactive refinement.
 Our work suggests that incorporating physics-inspired representations into learning systems can help bridge the gap between artificial and human physical reasoning capabilities.

 Demo